What are Fields?

 Knack uses objects and fields to structure your data.

 Fields are used to define specific attributes of an object.
 You can think of a field like a spreadsheet column.
 You'll want to add a field for each attribute you want to store for your object.

 Fields are accessed from the "Data" section in the Builder, in the left column, by selecting the object where you want the field to be placed.
 The fields for that object are listed on the right, in the "Fields" tab:

 Add a Field

 To add a field, hover your mouse over a field Category (e.g. Text, Number, etc.) and select a field type.
 Click here for more on the different field types.

 First, give your field a name.

 Knack Tip: Keep in mind these names will be used to build your Live App, so we recommend keeping them reader-friendly.
 We also think it's important to give fields names that are very clear to the anyone with Builder access.
-Fields can always be renamed on views, but if the a builder is not 100% sure what a field is for, ic can cause confusion about its purpose.

 Field types are grouped like so: